-Lake Magadi road birding first stop if the weather is fine is at Kona Baridi( Cold bend ) the southern end of Ngong Hills which is dry, windy, and a bit cold in the morning.
-From here, you have good views of the Great Rift Valley and Nairobi City, further down excellent views of Olesukut and Olorgesailie Mountains which are scenically stunning.
+Lake Magadi road birding’s first stop if the weather is fine is at Kona Baridi( Cold bend ) which is at the southern end of Ngong Hills which is dry, windy, and a bit cold in the morning.
+From here, you have good views of the Great Rift Valley and Nairobi City, further down excellent views of Olesukut and Olorgesailie mountains which are scenically stunning.

 From here we shall search for birds in the plains below and on top of Acacia trees dotting the area, bird species likely to be seen are: Grassland Pipit, Augur Buzzard, Red-faced Crombec, African Citril, Abyssinian Wheatear, plus many other interesting bird species

-At Across Road the rare Pringle’s Puffback and Zanzibar Greenbuls will be heard singing, a group of Lesser Kudus are also encountered on the elevation to the left.
-Driving further down, is Ol Kejo River which is mostly dry, a perfect place to look for Ashy Cisticola, Mouse colored Penduline Tit and Buff Crested Bustard, other species were seen around are Somali Bunting and Tiny Cisticola.
+At Across Road the rare Pringle’s Puffback and Zanzibar Greenbuls will be heard singing, a group of Lesser Kudus is also encountered on the elevation to the left.
+Driving further down is Ol Kejo River which is mostly dry, a perfect place to look for Ashy Cisticola, Mouse-colored Penduline Tit, and Buff Crested Bustard, other species were seen around are Somali Bunting and Tiny Cisticola.

-On a dam before Oltepesi Town, Red-fronted Warblers are hyperactive on top of a single acacia tree, White-throated Bee-eaters busy on the dam’s wall excavating breeding holes.
+On a dam before Oltepesi Town, Red-fronted Prinias are hyperactive on top of a single acacia tree, White-throated Bee-eaters busy on the dam’s wall excavating breeding holes.

-In Oltepesi town Swahili Sparrow nesting on few acacia left on the roadside.
-From here drive all the way down to Lake Magadi which in the middle of the day, the temperatures are high, to look for the resident Magadi Plover,or the Chestnut -banded Plover, Dimorphic and dark Little Egrets, flocks of Lesser Flamingos on the southern end of the lake near the Hot springs
+In Oltepesi town Swahili Sparrow is nesting on a few acacias left on the roadside.
+From here drive all the way down to Lake Magadi which in the middle of the day, the temperatures are high, to look for the resident Magadi Plover, or the Chestnut -banded Plover, Dimorphic and dark Little Egrets, flocks of Lesser Flamingos, Gull-billed Terns, Pied Avocets, White-winged Black Terns, Cape Teals

 At 600m (2,000ft) above sea level, Lake Magadi is one of the hottest places in Kenya and the world’s second-largest trona deposit (first is California’s Salton Sea)